 Whether it is a baby, a toddler or a school going child, you need to ensure safety of highest standards for your little wonders.
 As parents you must:

-Though we hope that you never have to be in this situation, in the event your little one does happen to choke, the below first aid must be administered to the child:
+Continue reading to know Hazards, Symptoms, Prevention And First Aid For Infant Choking.
+We really hope that you never have to be in this situation.
+However, in the event your little one does happen to choke, the below first aid must be administered to the child.
+Also, click here to find out what to do when your child is choking.

 After you have thoroughly assessed the situation, you can do take the following steps-

+Hope the article on Hazards, Symptoms, Prevention And First Aid For Infant Choking is helpful.
 Choking can be prevented by storing things smartly when you have an infant in the house.
 Follow all the preventive measures.
 Being closely involved with your baby during his play and meal time will also strengthen the mother-child bond as well as allow you to keep an eye on him.
 It’s a good idea to learn how to perform CPR as well as teach other caregivers too.
+Find out 5 Common Toddler Emergencies And Ways To Handle Them here.